aimhubio/aim/docs/source/ui/pages/explorers.md

 ###### How to use image grouping?

 - Click on grouping button
-- Select fields by which you want to groupe images
+- Select fields by which you want to group images

-Grouping will be apply after each field selection also you can select grouping mode (Group or Reverse)
+Grouping will be applied after each field selection also you can select grouping mode (Group or Reverse)

 <img alt="Images explore overview" style="border-radius: 8px; border: 1px solid #E8F1FC" src="https://docs-blobs.s3.us-east-2.amazonaws.com/images/ui/pages/images-explore/grouping-with-opened-dropdown.png">